The Oregon State Bar is here to assist you

 What should I do if I think a lawyer has acted improperly?

 While the filing of a complaint against a lawyer is a serious matter that should not be undertaken lightly, you do not need to be an expert on the legal profession's ethical standards to submit your concerns to the state bar.
 We will determine whether the lawyer has engaged in misconduct warranting disciplinary action.
-If not, we will try to provide some assistance for you to address the problem in some other way or advise you in writing why your concern is not covered by the rules of professional conduct.
-If you are not sure whether your concerns involve ethical misconduct, you can call the Client Assistance Office to discuss the matter.
+If you are not sure whether your concerns may involve ethical misconduct, you can call the Client Assistance Office to discuss the matter.

 If you want to file a complaint, you must put your concerns in

 writing.
 No particular form is required.
 You may submit a complaint regarding an OSB Lawyer on our website

 .
 Please print if you handwrite

 a complaint.
 Include copies of any documents that are relevant to your complaint

 if you have them.
 Do not send originals unless we specifically ask; we will

 not return documents to you.
 Please note that all documents received by the